Contrasting Unifi (NYSE:UFI) and Gladstone Capital (NASDAQ:GLAD)

 |2.00

-Unifi has a beta of 0.88, meaning that its stock price is 12% less volatile than the S&P 500.
-Comparatively, Gladstone Capital has a beta of 1.31, meaning that its stock price is 31% more volatile than the S&P 500.
+Unifi has a beta of 0.88, suggesting that its share price is 12% less volatile than the S&P 500.
+Comparatively, Gladstone Capital has a beta of 1.31, suggesting that its share price is 31% more volatile than the S&P 500.

 Summary